mlsanigeria/MLSA-MP-Cohort-1/Week_1/6_(technical)_skills.md

 You have till the end of this month, which is when the Mentorship program ends to complete it, ideally it should take you a week to complete it and at the end of it you obtain a Certificate to brag about.

 You can access it by clicking on any of the images or by using this [link](https://aka.ms/NIGMLSAMentorship).
+Use the Microsoft account you submitted when you joined the Mentorship Program.

 [![Cloud Skills Challenge](../images/MLSA-MP-Cloudskills.png)](https://aka.ms/NIGMLSAMentorship)